-Résumé Review Criteria and PREA Check: The Résumé Review Criteria form shall include a PREA hiring eligibility check for all candidates.
+Résumé Review Criteria and PREA Check : The Résumé Review Criteria form shall include a PREA hiring eligibility check for all candidates.
 1. New Hires: Each candidate shall indicate on the background check form whether he or she 1) has engaged in sexual abuse in a prison, jail, lockup, community confinement facility, juvenile facility, or other institution; 2) has been convicted of engaging or attempting to engage in sexual activity in the community facilitated by force, overt or implied threats of force, or coercion, or if the victim did not consent or was unable to consent or refuse; or 3) has been civilly or administratively adjudicated to have engaged in the activity described in number 2 of this paragraph.
 2. Promotional Candidates: The HR Manager will ensure completion of an updated background screening by contacting SID, EED and Employee Relations to ensure that currently employed promotional candidates meet the same PREA related standards as described for new hires in subsection 1 above.

-Interview with the Human Resource manager on site supports that they will provide information on prior employees with a signed released from that employee.
-Review of three randomly selected staff paperwork supports compliance with the procedure.
-Interview with the investigators regarding actions taken when conducting a background check supports compliance as well.
+Interview with the Human Resource Manager on site supports that they will provide information on prior employees with a signed released from that employee.
+Review of three randomly selected contractual new hires supports compliance with the procedure.
+Interview with the investigators regarding actions taken when conducting a background check supports compliance.
+Interviews with staff who had three years or less with the department supported a finding of compliance as well.